 ACEN is officially recognized as a national accrediting agency for nursing education by the Council on Higher Education Accreditation (CHEA) and by the U.S. Department of Education.
-ACEN, may be contacted at 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326 or call 404-975-5000 or visit www.acenursing.org.
+ACEN, may be contacted at 3390 Peachtree Rd NE, Suite 1400, Atlanta, GA 30326 or call 404-975-5000 or visit www.acenursing.org.

-The Caylor School of Nursing at LMU offers the advanced practice nurse (APN) master's concentrations of Family Nurse Practitioner (FNP), Nurse Anesthesia (NA), Family Psychiatric & Mental Health Nurse Practitioner

-(FPMHNP), and Nursing Administration (ADMN).Students who successfully complete the graduate nursing program will receive the Master of Science in Nursing (MSN) degree.
+The Caylor School of Nursing at LMU offers the advanced practice nurse (APN) master's concentrations of Family Nurse Practitioner (FNP), Nurse Anesthesia (NA), Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP), and Nursing Administration (ADMN).
+Students who successfully complete the graduate nursing program will receive the Master of Science in Nursing (MSN) degree.
 Family Nurse Practitioner students will meet the eligibility criteria for both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP) certification examinations.
-The Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP) students will meet the eligibility criteria for the American Nurses Credentialing Center (ANCC).
+The Family Psychiatric & Mental Health Nurse Practitioner

+(FPMHNP) students will meet the eligibility criteria for the American Nurses Credentialing Center (ANCC).
 Nurse Anesthesia students will meet the eligibility criteria for the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) Certification Exam.
 Nursing Administration (ADMN) students will meet eligibility criteria for American Nurse Credentialing Center (ANCC) Nurse Executive Certification Exam and the American Organization of Nurse Executives (AONE) Nurse Management and Leader and/or the Executive Nursing Practice Certification Examinations provided students have met the practice requirements for the examinations.

-The DNP at LMU is a terminal degree and is a post-master's certificate program (PMC), which requires a Master's Degree in Nursing from a nationally accredited Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission on Education in Nursing, Inc (ACEN) program.
-The student must have national certification as an Advanced Practice Registered Nurse or a minimum of one year of experience in a nursing administration role.
+The DNP at LMU is a terminal degree and is a post-master's program which requires a Master's Degree in Nursing from a nationally accredited Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission on Education in Nursing, Inc (ACEN) program.
+The student must have national certification as an Advanced Practice Registered Nurse or an earned MSN with an Administration concentration and/or at least one year of experience in a nursing administration role or an earned MSN in a different specialty than the above will be considered on an individual basis.

 Upon admission to the graduate program, a faculty advisor is assigned to the student to help advise the student.
 However, the ultimate responsibility for meeting deadlines and knowing graduate program and individual state/agency requirements, rests with the student.
-It is particularly important that if, upon graduation, the student intends to relocate and practice in a state other than Tennessee, Kentucky, or Virginia the student become familiar with the requirements for advanced practice in that state.